The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl: Conclusion

 \section{Conclusion}

 We have reported the discovery of a repeated partial TDE AT\,2022dbl in a nearby quiescent galaxy.
 In this event, two separate flares occurred in 2022 and 2024, with an interval of $\sim$710 days.
-Both flares have been fortunately followed by high cadence optical/UV photometry and X-ray observations, as well as a series of optical spectroscopy observations, which help to confirm the TDE origin for both flares.
+Both flares have been fortunately followed by high-cadence optical/UV photometry and X-ray observations, as well as a series of optical spectroscopy observations, which help to confirm the TDE origin for both flares.
 More importantly, similar broad Balmer, N \textsc{iii} and possible He \textsc{ii} emission lines, especially the extreme $\sim$4100 \AA\ emission lines, help to rule out the possibility of two independent TDEs and provide the first robust spectroscopic evidence for two tidal disruptions of the same star.

-AT\,2022dbl is a clear example of an optical/UV repeated pTDE, as it emits the majority of its energy in the optical/UV wavelengths, at least in our line of sight.
+Both flares of AT\,2022dbl are bright in optical/UV wavelengths but much fainter in X-ray, which are similar to most TDEs that found in optical surveys in the past decade.
 Repeated pTDEs, particularly optical/UV bright TDEs like AT\,2022dbl, provide valuable opportunities to test optical/UV emission models, as another flare is expected in the coming years.
 Its repeatability enables us to carefully plan for multi-wavelength observations of subsequent flares from the earliest stages.
-With the assistance of high-cadence optical/UV/X-ray photometric and spectroscopic data, we may have the chance to uncover the final answer to the mechanism of optical/UV emission of TDEs, as well as the associated "missing energy" problem \citep{Lu2018}.
+With the assistance of high-cadence optical/UV/X-ray photometric and spectroscopic data, we can take the chance to collect important clues to the mechanism of optical/UV emission of TDEs, as well as the associated "missing energy" problem \citep{Piran2015,Lu2018}.
 As the next-generation "TDE hunters" come into play, such as the Vera Rubin Observatory \citep[VRO;][]{LSST2019} and the Wide Field Survey Telescope \citep[WFST;][]{Lin2022,WFST2023}, the high-cadence multiband surveys are expected to reveal a number of such pTDEs and accelerate the process of solving these puzzles in the near future. \\